MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/microsoft-365-compliance-center.md

 ## How do I access the compliance portal?

-To access the compliance portal, as a global administrator, compliance administrator, or compliance data administrator go to [https://compliance.microsoft.com](https://compliance.microsoft.com) and sign in.
+To access the compliance portal, go to [https://compliance.microsoft.com](https://compliance.microsoft.com) and sign in as a global administrator, compliance administrator, or compliance data administrator.

 ## Next steps